Table of Contents

 The BEAST: Our very first wine cellar, circa 2002.
 Ugly AF, but IT WORKED

 Our very first wine cellar was the ugliest thing you have ever seen.
 This is the only photo in existence.
-This was built back in 2002 when the school was very young and had no funds to build a wine cellar.
+This cellar was built in 2002 when the school was very young and had no funds to build a wine cellar.
 The room was built using leftover lumber from a nearby construction site, and the wine racks were from IKEA.

 While ugly, it held temperature very well and taught two valuable lessons: wine cellars should be efficient and unassuming.